City offices will be closed on December 24 and 25.

 • Various items, including electronics can be taken to Cincinnati Recycling and Reuse Hub (Note: there is a fee for certain electronics)

-• Latex Paint, eyeglasses and pill bottles can be taken to Matthew 25 Ministries in Blue Ash
+• Latex Paint, eyeglasses and pill bottles can be taken to Matthew 25 Ministries in Blue Ash.
+Please follow the link to see updated requirements.

 Call the Hamilton County Recycling Hotline at 513-946-7766 for a complete list.